Lambert-Nguyen/cosmo-management/docs/deployment/DEPLOYMENT_GUIDE_2025-09-12.md

 # Check if Gunicorn is running
 if ! systemctl is-active --quiet cosmo; then
-    echo "ERROR: Aristay service is not running" exit 1 fi
+    echo "ERROR: Cosmo service is not running" exit 1 fi